 - Online 3D file viewers and editors like Sketchfab and Tinkercad

 These programs are not just tools for opening and viewing STL files.
 They are crucial to the 3D printing and design workflow.
-Using these programs to open, view, and sometimes edit STL files empowers you to bring your digital designs to life.
+Using these programs to open, view, and sometimes edit these files empowers you to bring your digital designs to life.

 How do you create and edit STL documents?